Maryland Driving Safety Guide: What Drivers Should Know

 - St. Mary’s County crashes reach 1,570 each year, with 580 of these causing injuries and 12 resulting in one or more fatalities.
 This includes towns like Leonardtown and Lexington Park.

-You can find more information about your area’s accident averages by consulting the Maryland Department of Transportation’s Crash Summary page.
+You can find more information about your area’s accident averages by consulting the Maryland Department of Transportation’s website.

 What Types of Injuries and Fatalities Occur in Maryland Accidents?